 A typical treatment lasts less than 30 minutes, and you can walk out of the office and return to your normal activities right away.
-No matter where spider veins appear on your body, the trained specialists at the center for vein treatment NYC use the latest techniques in sclerotherapy to remove them and give you back the youthful look you desire.
+No matter where spider veins appear on your body, the trained specialists at the Varicose Vein Center of New Jersey use the latest techniques in sclerotherapy to remove them and give you back the youthful look you desire.

 Doctors have successfully used sclerotherapy to treat impaired blood vessels for more than 150 years.
 Thanks to cutting-edge technologies, sclerotherapy for spider veins is now a minimally invasive procedure.
-Your varicose vein specialist, Dr. Dmitry Gorelik at the New York clinic for vein treatment, injects a chemical saline solution into a damaged vein.
+Your New Jersey vein doctor, Dr. Dmitry Gorelik at the Varicose Vein Center of New Jersey, injects a chemical saline solution into a damaged vein.
 This solution causes the vein to shrink and collapse.
 The blood then flows through nearby veins, and the body eventually absorbs the shriveled vein tissue.

 Along with spider veins, sclerotherapy can also treat other vein conditions, such as:

 While spider veins usually aren’t painful, they can lead to a dull aching, especially if they’re present in your legs.
 The small spider web-like visible veins also may signal other, more serious conditions such as venous insufficiency.
-Choose a vein specialist trained in extensive and proven vein treatments, such as Dr. Dmitry Gorelik at the Varicose Vein Center of New York City.
+Choose specialist trained in extensive and proven vein treatments, such as Dr. Dmitry Gorelik at the Varicose Vein Center of New Jersey.

-In the experienced hands of your best rated varicose vein specialist in Manhattan, spider vein sclerotherapy is ideal for:
+In the experienced hands of your NJ vein doctor, spider vein sclerotherapy is ideal for:

 Not everyone is a candidate for sclerotherapy.
 You may not be able to undergo the treatment if you’re: